 Role and responsibilities of Chairpersons, Chief Executive and Company Secretary

-The Board Charter as well as the Position Statements, which have been approved by the Board, provides for a clear definition of the roles and responsibilities of the Chairperson, executive and non-executive directors as well as the Company Secretary.
+The Board Charter and the Position Statements, which have been approved and are regularly reviewed by the Board, provide for a clear definition of the roles and responsibilities of the Chairperson, executive and non-executive directors as well as the Company Secretary.
 The role of the Chairperson is distinct and separate from that of the Chief Executive and there is a clear division of responsibilities with the Chairperson leading the Board and the Chief Executive managing the Group’s business on a day-to-day basis.
+The Board ensures that external obligations of non-executive directors do not hinder the discharge of their duties and responsibilities.
+In this respect, it is to be noted that the external commitments of the Chairperson did not change during the financial year 2017/18.

 The execution of the internal audit function for MCB Group Limited is carried out by its main banking subsidiary, The Mauritius Commercial Bank Ltd (MCB).